MicrosoftDocs/security/operations/respond-incident.md

 ---
 title: Step 4.
-Respond to an incident using Microsoft Sentinel and Microsoft 365 Defender
+Respond to an incident using Microsoft Sentinel and Microsoft Defender XDR
-description: Learn how to resolve an incident using both Microsoft Sentinel and Microsoft 365 Defender, which includes triage, investigation, and resolution. ms.date: 03/29/2023 ms.service: microsoft-365-zero-trust
+description: Learn how to resolve an incident using both Microsoft Sentinel and Microsoft Defender XDR, which includes triage, investigation, and resolution. ms.date: 03/29/2023 ms.service: microsoft-365-zero-trust
 author: mjcaparas